BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 ### Uninstallation

 To remove the OpenXR-MotionCompensation layer just use windows settings/control panel as you would do witgh any other application.
-During uninstallation you can choose to delete your configuration files in the appdata directory or to keep them for later use.
+During uninstallation you can choose to delete your configuration and log files in the appdata directory or to keep them for later use.
+- If somethimng goes wrong on installation and you don't know what or why, you can check the log file `Uninstall Log <yyyy-mm-dd xxx>.txt` that is created in the `%TEMP%` folder.

 ## Configuration